onflow/flow/flips/20210916-nft-metadata.md

 types.

 ## Best Practices
-NFT Authors should do their best to implement as many views from the standard metadata set as appropriate for their application.
+NFT authors should do their best to implement as many views from the standard metadata set as appropriate for their application.

 NFT authors should document the views they support and contracts creators should document the views they require.